U-Gotta-Have-Faith/time_series/README.md

 ## Goal
 Analyze Fitbit data to
- - Project the two weeks of data missing at the end of the provided data
+ - Project the two weeks of missing data
  - Determine what extra data label was included
  - Create a profile of the person who possesses the Fitbit